Get creative approved without the version chaos.

 Keeps the audit trail

-Who approved what, and when, kept automatically, so there is never a debate about whether the client signed off.
+Who approved what, and when, kept automatically, so there is never a debate about who gave the final yes.

 Say it like you'd say it